 The solution?
 Branded content.

-Still advertising, albeit through indirect partnerships to increase brand awareness and distribution.
+Still advertising, albeit through indirect partnerships to increase brand awareness and boost eCommerce sales.

 Get your feet wet with BrandSnob, a DIY tool to search from over 2,000 influencers that can expose you to 350,000,000 Instagram followers.

 Getting started is as easy as they come.
 Download the app, swipe left or right like you’re looking for your next Tinder date, and negotiate with the influencer on the terms or payment.

 One level up the influencer food chain is the Tribe Group which inverts the process, having brands (that’s you) submit information that the influencers can then decide if you’re their type (or not).

 Once again, costs are extremely affordable considering the distribution.
 Pay per post (or pay for a few posts) to see which creative or products take off.
 (Before later retargeting those influencer’s fans who checked you out.)

 Last but not least, Whalar provides access to the cream of the influencer crop.
 These are self-described “Pro Influencers” (as if there was such a thing) who tend to be a little more choosy between brands and campaigns to partner with.

 They have multiple personas or customer segments that each buy different products for different reasons.